WilliamBonvini/PolimiNotes/Model_Identification_and_Data_Analysis_Modulo_2/notes[MIDA2].md

 $$
 May be helpful to draw the input response from some instants $t$.

-The thing we need to remember is that
+The one thing we need to remember is that
 $$
 y(t)=w(0)+w(1)u(t-1)+w(2)u(t-2)+ \dots
 $$